The handlebody group is a virtual duality group: The RGB poset and the non-simple disc complex

 \begin{thm}[McCullough, Hatcher--Wahl] Suppose that $g>0$.
 Then $\D(V)$ is contractible. \end{thm}

-\begin{proof} This is proven in \cite[Theorem 5.3]{mccullough} when there are no marked points or discs on the boundary of the handlebody.
-See also \cite{cho}.
-The general case is proven in \cite[Proposition 8.1]{hatcherwahl} by an induction on the number of marked points/discs, thereby reducing to the case considered by McCullough. \end{proof}

-Recall that $\SD(V)$ denotes the poset of simple disc systems in the handlebody $V$, ordered by inclusion.
-If the genus of $V$ is zero, then the empty disc system is simple, and is a minimal element of $\SD(V)$.
-It follows from \cref{disk cx contractible} that $\SD(V)$ is always contractible, an observation due to Giansiracusa \cite[Proposition 6.3]{giansiracusa}.
-We recall his argument.
+\begin{defn}Let $\SD(V)$ denote the poset of \emph{simple} disc systems in the handlebody $V$, ordered by inclusion.
+If the genus of $V$ is zero, then the empty disc system is simple, and is a minimal element of $\SD(V)$. \end{defn}